wp-plugins/memphis-documents-library/readme.txt

 == Frequently Asked Questions ==

+= 404 Error when trying to access document page =

+If you get a 404 error when trying to access your Memphis documents pages try going to Setting>Permalinks and pressing Save.
+This may solve the issue, if it doesn't please contact me for more support.

 = Memphis Documents Library look wrong in IE =

 Add the following code to your theme right under the `<head>` tag this will turn off compatibility mode for IE.